nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### Example of usage:

-assume that _Fatty Foods_ tag only has _Chocolate Milkshake_ under it
+Assume that _Fatty Foods_ tag only has _Chocolate Milkshake_ under it:
 ```
 untag / Mee Pok / Hawker Food + Noodles
 untag / Chocolate Milkshake / Fatty Foods